seanj06/Burgers-R-Us-P5/TESTING.md

 ### **Lighthouse Testing**

-Lighthouse testing was done done through the chrome devtools by right clicking on the site page, navigation to inspect, then navigating to lighthouse report.
+Lighthouse testing was done through the chrome devtools by right clicking on the site page, navigation to inspect, then navigating to lighthouse report.
 I gathered reports for both desktop and mobile devices.

 #### **Home Page Lighthouse**